HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/host-lifecycle.md

 ## Register System Broadcast

-> Register system broadcast through the `Application.onCreate` method to monitor system broadcast.
+> Register system broadcast through the `Application.onCreate` method to listening system broadcast.

 We can also register system broadcast in the Host App's `Application`.